PunitTailor55/WebMap/README.md

 ## Features
 - Import and parse Nmap XML files
-- Statistics and Chats on discovered services, port, OS, etc...
+- Statistics and Charts on discovered services, ports, OS, etc...
 - Inspect a single host by clicking on its IP address
 - Attach labels on a host
 - Insert notes for a specific host
 - Create a PDF Report with charts, details, labels and notes
 - Copy to clipboard as Nikto, Curl or Telnet commands

+## XML Filenames
+When creating the PDF version of the Nmap XML Report, the XML filename is used as document title on the first page.
+WebMap will replace some parts of the filename as following:

+- `_` will replaced by a space (` `)
+- `.xml` will be removed

+Example: `ACME_Ltd..xml`<br>
+PDF title: `ACME Ltd.`

 ## Third Parts
 - [Django](https://www.djangoproject.com)